 Students are expected to conduct significant research that contributes to the theory base of library and information science and to present proposals as well as their research results to the SLIM community in public sessions in Emporia.
-The student must present the dissertation proposal in a technology-assisted (Zoom) public presentation to the ESU community.
+The student must present the dissertation proposal in a technology-assisted

+(Zoom) public presentation to the ESU community.
 The presentation may be electronically mediated so all interested parties have an opportunity to hear, read, and see the presentation.

 After a student has successfully completed the qualifying examinations and LI 946 Directed Reading, the next step is to enroll in LI 947 Dissertation Proposal.
 The dissertation committee chair will guide the development of the dissertation proposal, which will serve as a basis for the student's research.
-The dissertation committee chair, acting on written reactions to the proposal by other committee members, will determine when the proposal is sufficiently developed to submit it for approval by the dean of SLIM.
+The dissertation committee chair, acting on written reactions to the proposal by other committee members, will determine when the proposal is sufficiently developed to submit it for approval by the Dean of SLIM.
 The proposal must be accepted for presentation by the dissertation committee, the Dean of SLIM, and the Doctoral Program Director before the public presentation date is set.
-In consultation with the student, the committee chair and the dean of SLIM will select a date for the presentation of the dissertation proposal.
+In consultation with the student, the Doctoral Program Director, committee chair, the Dean of SLIM, and the Dean of the ESU Graduate School will select a date for the presentation of the dissertation proposal.